MichaelCrosson/MTGScraper/README.md

 etc.

-Copy and paste the output file into MTG Goldfish and edit your deck to your prefrence.
+Copy and paste the output file into MTG Goldfish and edit your deck to your preference.

 ## Features